 | Timeline | 2 to 3 months | 3 to 5 months | 6 to 9+ months |

 My honest advice to most first-time edtech founders: start at the basic or mid tier and prove demand before you spend on live video.
 A test-prep app with a sharp question bank and clean analytics can validate your market for under ₹8 lakhs.
 Once students are paying and retention looks healthy, fund the live class engine in version 2.
 You’ll build it better the second time anyway, because you’ll know what your users actually do.
+Our MVP costing guide covers how to scope that first version so it proves something rather than just existing.

 Don’t Skip Offline Access